By the end of this section, you will be able to:

 Economies of Scale, Competition, Variety

 A second broad reason that intra-industry trade between similar nations produces economic gains involves economies of scale.
-The concept of economies of scale, as introduced in Cost and Industry Structure, means that as the scale of output goes up, average costs of production decline—at least up to a point.
+The concept of economies of scale, as we introduced in Production, Costs and Industry Structure, means that as the scale of output goes up, average costs of production decline—at least up to a point.
 Figure 33.5 illustrates economies of scale for a plant producing toaster ovens.
 The horizontal axis of the figure shows the quantity of production by a certain firm or at a certain manufacturing plant.
 The vertical axis measures the average cost of production.
 Production plant S produces a small level of output at 30 units and has an average cost of production of $30 per toaster oven.
 Plant M produces at a medium level of output at 50 units, and has an average cost of production of $20 per toaster oven.
 Plant L produces 150 units of output with an average cost of production of only $10 per toaster oven.
 Although plant V can produce 200 units of output, it still has the same unit cost as Plant L.

-In this example, a small or medium plant, like S or M, will not be able to compete in the market with a large or a very large plant like L or V, because the firm that operates L or V will be able to produce and sell their output at a lower price.
+In this example, a small or medium plant, like S or M, will not be able to compete in the market with a large or a very large plant like L or V, because the firm that operates L or V will be able to produce and sell its output at a lower price.
 In this example, economies of scale operate up to point L, but beyond point L to V, the additional scale of production does not continue to reduce average costs of production.

 The concept of economies of scale becomes especially relevant to international trade when it enables one or two large producers to supply the entire country.
-For example, a single large automobile factory could probably supply all the cars purchased in a smaller economy like the United Kingdom or Belgium in a given year.
+For example, a single large automobile factory could probably supply all the cars consumers purchase in a smaller economy like the United Kingdom or Belgium in a given year.
 However, if a country has only one or two large factories producing cars, and no international trade, then consumers in that country would have relatively little choice between kinds of cars (other than the color of the paint and other nonessential options).
 Little or no competition will exist between different car manufacturers.

 Dynamic Comparative Advantage